Sepsis and Nursing Home Lawsuits

 • Infection: while fever is a sign of systemic infection, other infections (e.g., an infected cut, or urinary tract infection) have more localized symptoms such as redness and swelling or pain and discomfort.

-• Mental Decline: an acute downward change in mental capacity such as being confused or “dazed” and not able to process information or move normally.
+• Mental Decline: an acute downward change in mental capacity such as being confused or “dazed” and unable to process information or move normally.

-• Extreme Illness: severe body pain and discomfort along with shortness of breath and other very severe types of illness symptoms.
+• Extreme Illness: severe body pain and discomfort, shortness of breath, and other severe types of illness symptoms.

 If two or more of these initial signs and symptoms are present, a diagnosis of stage one sepsis can be made if any combination of the following additional diagnostic criteria is present:

-• Inflammatory Symptoms: symptoms of inflammatory response consistent with sepsis include: very high white blood cell count, abnormal levels of “immature” white blood cells, and elevated levels of procalcitonin (PCT) and plasma C-reactive protein.
+• Inflammatory Symptoms: inflammatory response symptoms consistent with sepsis include very high white blood cell count, abnormal levels of “immature” white blood cells, and elevated levels of procalcitonin (PCT) and plasma C-reactive protein.

 • Hemodynamic Symptoms: hypotension (low blood pressure), low mixed venous or central venous oxygen saturation levels, high cardiac index.